 The use of algorithms to monitor and edit material on social networks is no substitute for employing people to edit and prepare news for publication.
 Earlier this year The Guardian reported how Facebook fired a team of editors in charge of their trending topics section and replaced them with algorithms that quickly demonstrated the difficulty of automating news editorial judgement by publishing a fake news story.

 The row over the Vietnam war photo (and we don’t know if it was removed by some hapless junior techie or some algorithmic gizmo) reveals how sentient human beings are still needed to analyse, to apply context and to make nuanced judgements over what gets published.

-In journalism not all nudity is indecent; not all images of violence are damaging; and not all hateful words unacceptable.
+In journalism, not all nudity is indecent, not all images of violence are damaging, and not all hateful words are unacceptable.
 It all depends upon the context in which the material is used.
 Editorial decisions need to be made by people who understand notions of public interest and who have an understanding of the framework of values in which journalism works.